That seemingly innocent faucet drip

 avtk/ShutterstockSaving money on household bills sometimes means doing away with the old and bringing in the new.
 "Older or inefficient windows can have a major effect on your energy bill," says Nathan Outlaw CEO, Onvico, a general contracting and engineering company.
 Older or inefficient windows lose a lot of heat through leaks in the winter.
 In summer, a standard double-pane window will allow up to 75 percent of the sun's heat into your home.
 Replacing a house full of windows isn't cheap. but according to Energy Star, a typical home could save $126 to $465 a year when replacing single-pane windows and $27 to $111 a year over double-pane, clear glass replacement windows.
 If you're in the market for new windows, take note of the R-value and U-factor of the window.
 "The R-value is resistance to heat flow through the window and U-value is used to measure the effectiveness of a material as an insulator," notes Outlaw.
 "When shopping for windows you want to get windows with a lower U-value as they will have a higher resistance to heat flow," Outlaw adds.

 ChaiyonS021/ShutterstockTermites, those "silent destroyers," can quietly eat through the wood of a home 24 hours a day, seven days a week.
 "The damage to critical support beams inside and often out of sight can compromise the structural stability and safety of a home," says Cindy Mannes, Vice President of Public Affairs, National Pest Management Association (NPMA).
 Outside, termites can damage trees and beams for flower beds and trellises, resulting in costly repairs or replacement.
 "After a particularly mild, warmer winter, termite swarming is an even bigger issue for homeowners," says Mannes.
 "The NPMA is advising homeowners to remain vigilant, and routinely inspect the foundation of their home for signs of termites, including mud tubes, cracked or bubbling paint, and soft wood that sounds hollow when tapped."
+If you're a first time home buyer, be ready for these surprising costs.

 Not using ceiling fans